Location: Le Castellet, Var , France

-The circuit was born in 1970 under the leadership of Paul Ricard with the advice of Jean-Pierre Beltoise and a few other experts in motor sport.
+The circuit was born in 1970 under the leadership of Paul Ricard with the advice of Jean-Pierre Beltoise and a few other experts in motor sports.

 Designated the First Center of Excellence by the FIA institute for motor sport safety, 2005, homologated by the FIA in 2006, the circuit has re-opened its doors to the public in 2009 and now hosts events motor racing and bike, as well as runs a number of clubs and marketing operations.

 The path, of oblong form, is characterized by the long straight line of the Mistral.
-Long (1.8 km), it can be altered by the chicane north was built in 1986.
-Another feature of the trail is its flatness of the fact of its construction on a platter.
-Thus, its altitude varies from 408 to 441 meters.
+Long (1.8 km), it can be altered by the chicane north which was built in 1986.